dunskii/bookingx/README.txt

 If you haven’t got your API credentials, you can learn how to create them here.
 If you are currently developing your website, you can use the sandbox option to text the system without processing a real payment.

+If you require another payment merchant, e.g. Stripe, you can download these from our [add-on marketplace](https://booking-x.com/add-ons/)

 *Tax Settings*
 You can add you regions tax settings by going to Booking X -> Settings -> Payment -> Tax Settings